canonical/joule/examples/aws-microk8s/README.md

 The launch template specifies the type of EC2 instances to be created, as well as their AMI.
 Note that the AMI may have to be changed across regions.

+#### User Data

+The `UserData` section of the launch template is what installs and configures MicroK8s and Joule.
+It's formatted in base64 so, to edit it, you must first pipe the string into `base64 -d` and then reformat with `base64` before replacing the string in the template.

 ### Auto Scaling Group

 The Auto Scale Group defines the boundaries of scaling.
 Set `MinSize`, `MaxSize` and `DesiredCapacity` to your requirements.